rajat-haldar/Melanoma_Detection_using_CNN/README.md

 # Contact

-Created by [@rahat-haldar] - feel free to contact me!
+Created by [@rajat-haldar] - feel free to contact me!

 # License